Shephexd/shephexd.github.io/_posts/finance/2021-11-06-journet-of-linchfin(2)-AssetNetwork.md

 ## What is AssetNetwork

-What is the best way to represent the relations of assets?

 I suggest a way to represent the asset's relation based on the Probabilistic Graphical Models, called `AssetNetwork`.

 Assuming that each asset has asset class and sub class to classify its category. `Asset A` can be belonging to asset `class C`.